Best Betting Exchanges in the UK

 • Despite guidance being available, the Betfair exchange can overwhelm newcomers

-#2 Best Betting Exchange - Smarkets Exchange
+#2 Best Betting Exchange: Smarkets

 While Betfair is the betting exchange that most UK sports fans would be able to name, Smarkets is growing in popularity and has a public profile that is expanding at a rapid rate.